-- g.
-Identify and make available multiple existing tools for teaching evaluation - h.
-Establish a campus culture where both formative and summative assessment of teaching and learning is a standard practice - Institute or augment faculty development programs
+- a.
+Identify and make available multiple existing tools for teaching evaluation - b.
+Establish a campus culture where both formative and summative assessment of teaching and learning is a standard practice - c.
+Institute or augment faculty development programs

 The workgroup's findings and resulting recommendations for establishing a holistic evaluation of a candidate's teaching efforts can be found here.